 TA: It's interesting to think about this relationship to history of ways the past can emerge in a way that's kind of, anodyne, interesting, beautiful, and can form something new, like, you know, something lying on top of the old.
-Or, this kind of explosive surprise-extremely destructive, extremely violent, processes of historical return, where there's an effacement of everything of the status quo; there's an effacement of how things used to be.
+Or, this kind of explosive surprise-extremely destructive, extremely violent, processes of historical return, where there's an effacement of everything of the status quo; there's an effacement of be.